CAM Audit Risk Score

 What triggers a tenant CAM audit?

-Common triggers include: year-over-year expense increases exceeding 5–10%, new property management, tenant auditor outreach campaigns, lease renewal negotiations, and tenant complaints about billing.
-Larger tenants with audit rights clauses are more likely to exercise them.
+Common triggers include year-over-year expense increases above 5 to 10%, new property management, lease renewal talks, and tenant complaints about billing.
+Larger tenants with audit rights are more likely to use them.

 How much does a tenant CAM audit cost the landlord?

-Direct costs include staff time to compile records (typically 20–40 hours per audit), legal review if disputes escalate, and potential refunds if errors are found.
-Tenant auditors typically work on 15–33% contingency, meaning they keep a portion of any overcharges they identify.
+Direct costs include staff time to compile records (typically 20 to 40 hours per audit), legal review if disputes grow, and refunds if errors are found.
+Tenant auditors usually work on 15 to 33% contingency, so they keep a share of any overcharges they find.

 Can landlords prevent tenant CAM audits?

-Landlords cannot prevent audits when the lease grants audit rights, but proactive reconciliation significantly reduces audit risk and exposure.
-Catching errors before the tenant’s auditor does eliminates the contingency fee and demonstrates good-faith billing practices.
+Landlords cannot stop audits when the lease grants audit rights.
+But proactive reconciliation cuts audit risk.
+Catching errors before the tenant's auditor does removes the contingency fee and shows good-faith billing.

 What is a CAM audit right clause?

-A CAM audit right clause is a lease provision giving tenants the right to inspect the landlord’s books and records related to operating expenses.
-Most commercial leases include some form of audit right, typically with a 12–24 month lookback window and requirements for CPA-conducted reviews.
+A CAM audit right clause is a lease term that lets tenants inspect the landlord's books for operating expenses.
+Most commercial leases include one, with a 12 to 24 month lookback window and rules for CPA-conducted reviews.